TYanglab-NTHU/LiveTransForM/README.md

 conda env create -f environment.yml conda activate LiveTransForm
 ```
+LiveTransForM has been tested on PyTorch version 1.13.0 and CUDA version 11.0.
+We highly recommend users to use GPU for accelerating ligand generation

 ## Ligand Generation!
 There is an IPython Notebook that you can open using Jupyter and/or other notebooks (not tested) named `script/Genlig.ipynb`.
 It contains steps how to generate ligand.